Overview

 - Show students how to use the Upload/Media tool, you can use Student View to walk them through the process.

-- This will ensure students will be successful and if there are any issues you can address them before they submit a graded media assignment.
+- This should ensure students will be successful and if there are any issues you can address them before they submit a graded media assignment.

-- Within the Assignment, ensure to check the Submission Type to Online and check Media Recording.
+- Within the Assignment, check the Submission Type to Online. check the box for:

-- An audio recording is recommended over video, they are smaller in size.
+- Media Recordings: Allows student to use the integrated upload/media record tool in Canvas ensure to check "Media Recordings."
+An audio recording is recommended over video, they are smaller in size.

 Common issues that can prevent recording and uploading media.